infoabtdex/YouKOL-Clone/documentation/tech-stack.md

 - **PostCSS**: Process Tailwind CSS
 - **Babel**: JavaScript compatibility for older browsers

-This stack provides a lightweight yet powerful foundation for the ImaKOL application, focusing on performance, maintainability, and developer experience.
+This stack provides a lightweight yet powerful foundation for the YouKOL Clone application, focusing on performance, maintainability, and developer experience.